eurostat/Nuts2json/README.md

 # Nuts2json

-<a href="https://github.com/eurostat/Nuts2json">Nuts2json</a> provides various reusable versions of <a href="http://ec.europa.eu/eurostat/web/nuts/overview" target="_blank">Eurostat NUTS dataset</a> as web formats such as <a href="http://geojson.org/" target="_blank">GeoJSON</a> and <a href="https://github.com/mbostock/topojson/wiki" target="_blank">TopoJSON</a>.
-It is provided to support the development of statistical web maps of <a href="http://ec.europa.eu/eurostat/web/json-and-unicode-web-services/getting-started/rest-request" target="_blank">Eurostat data</a> based on NUTS regions.
+[Nuts2json](https://github.com/eurostat/Nuts2json) provides various reusable versions of [Eurostat NUTS dataset](http://ec.europa.eu/eurostat/web/nuts/overview) as web formats such as [GeoJSON](http://geojson.org/) and [TopoJSON](https://github.com/mbostock/topojson/wiki).
+It is provided to support the development of statistical web maps of [Eurostat data](http://ec.europa.eu/eurostat/web/json-and-unicode-web-services/getting-started/rest-request) based on NUTS regions.
 In a way, it provides a blank map of geometries ready for use with your own data and colors.

-Examples: For an example of such blank map, see <a href="http://eurostat.github.io/Nuts2json/overview.html?proj=laea&lvl=3&s=1000&y=2013" target="_blank">this map</a>.
-The URL parameters can be changed.
-For an example of thematic map, see <a href="http://eurostat.github.io/EurostatVisu/population_map.html">this map</a> showing population in Europe.
+Examples: For an example of such blank map, see [this map](http://eurostat.github.io/Nuts2json/overview.html?proj=laea&lvl=3&s=1000&y=2013).
+For an example of statistical map, see [this map](http://eurostat.github.io/EurostatVisu/population_map.html) showing population in Europe.

 [![Example](img/ex_population.png)](http://eurostat.github.io/EurostatVisu/population_map.html)